Last Updated on March 3, 2023

 Apart from being wickedly soul-warming, bitter melon soup boasts unmatched health benefits!

-Its track record for preventing severe illness, which makes bitter melon good for patients with high fevers and the flu.
+Its track record for preventing severe illness makes bitter melon good for patients with high fevers and the flu.
 All of this inside a tiny cucumber lookalike!
 Now, you can see why it’s a worldwide favorite.

 If you’re wondering about the Bitter Melon calories, 1 cup of it contains just 24 calories and less than 7 carbs!
 This means you can eat 2 palm-size bitter melons and still be within the low-carb keto net goals.